davidson16807/periodic-table-anki-decks/README.md

-# Visualization the Periodic Table with Anki
+# Visualizing the Periodic Table with Anki

 This is a collection of flashcard decks I generated so that I could study the periodic table.
 I wrote it for use with [Anki](https://apps.ankiweb.net/), but csv files are available for other flashcard applications, just as long as those applications support html and use the same syntax for cloze completions.